 - Dwelling coverage: This coverage is for the dwelling and other permanent structures on the property.
 In other words, any damage done to your home or other structures on the property (like a deck, garage or shed) that is listed in your policy is covered under your dwelling coverage.

 - Personal property coverage: This coverage is for your personal belongings.
 If the items you own are damaged or stolen, your policy covers you.

 - Liability coverage: This coverage is to protect you in the event someone is injured on your property and you are held liable.
 Liability protection may cover legal fees and medical costs up to your coverage limit.

-- Additional Living Expenses (ALE): This coverage applies when there is damage covered by your dwelling coverage that requires you to live somewhere else temporarily.
-This may include things like rent or hotel costs.
+- Loss of Use/Additional Living Expenses (ALE): This coverage applies when there is damage covered by your dwelling coverage that requires you to live somewhere else temporarily.
+ALE may cover hotel costs, rent of a temporary home and restaurant meals.

-Some mobile home owners opt to purchase peril policies, a type of mobile home insurance with low premiums but high risk.
-Peril policies only cover very limited causes of damage, meaning you’ll be on the hook for any costs not resulting from one of the listed perils.
-Make sure you understand the full scope of what is and isn’t covered before purchasing one of these policies, and that you can afford the full cost of repairs not covered.
+Some manufactured homeowners opt to purchase peril policies, a type of mobile home insurance with low premiums but high risk.
+Peril policies cover very limited causes of damage, meaning you will be on the hook for any costs not resulting from one of the listed perils.
+Understand the full scope of what is and isn’t covered before purchasing one of these policies, and ensure you can afford the full cost of repairs not covered.

 What does a mobile home insurance policy not cover?

-There are some things standard mobile home insurance policies do not cover.
-Some of these require add-ons or additional policies for coverage and may or may not be needed depending on your geographic location.
+Standard mobile home insurance policies have several exclusions.
+Some of these require add-ons or additional policies for coverage and may or may not be needed depending on your geographic location: